 Business Volunteers for the Arts (BVA)

 The BVA program recruits and trains experienced business professionals interested in volunteering, and matches them to serve on pro bono consulting projects for arts nonprofits in the Chicago area.
+Organizations must have proof of General Liability insurance coverage to participate in BVA.

 On BOARD trains qualified business professionals to serve on nonprofit arts and culture boards of directors and matches them with Chicago-area nonprofits.
+Organizations must have proof of General Liability and Directors & Officers insurance coverage to participate in On BOARD.

 This proprietary online tool helps your organization measure management and oversight capacity, helping you develop a plan to maximize your organization’s impact with the resources you have.